OfficeDev/office-js-docs-pr/docs/concepts/correlated-objects-pattern.md

 The preceding example suggests the following procedure for turning a loop that contains a `context.sync` into the split loop pattern:

 1. Replace the loop with two loops.
-2. Create a first loop to iterate over the collection and add each item to an array while also loading any property of the item that needs to be read by your code.
+2. Create a first loop to iterate over the collection and add each item to an array while also loading any property of the item that your code needs to read.
 3. Following the first loop, call `context.sync` to populate the proxy objects with any loaded properties.
-4. Follow the `context.sync` with a second loop to iterate over the array created in the first loop and read the loaded properties in it.
+4. Follow the `context.sync` with a second loop to iterate over the array created in the first loop and read the loaded properties.

 ## Processing objects in the document with the correlated objects pattern

-Let's consider a more complex scenario in which processing the items in the collection requires data that isn't in the items themselves.
+Let's consider a more complex scenario where processing the items in the collection requires data that isn't in the items themselves.
 The scenario envisions a Word add-in that operates on documents created from a template with some boilerplate text.
 Scattered in the text are one or more instances of the following placeholder strings: "{Coordinator}", "{Deputy}", and "{Manager}".
 The add-in replaces each placeholder with some person's name.
 The UI of the add-in is not important to this article.
-For example, it could have a task pane with three text boxes, each labelled with one of the placeholders.
-The user enters a name in each text box and then presses a Replace button.
+For example, it could have a task pane with three text boxes, each labeled with one of the placeholders.
+The user enters a name in each text box and then presses a **Replace** button.
 The handler for the button creates an array that maps the names to the placeholders, and then replaces each placeholder with the assigned name.

 You don't need to actually produce an add-in with this UI to experiment with the code.
 You can use the [Script Lab tool](../overview/explore-with-script-lab.md) to prototype the important code.
 Use the following assignment statement to create the mapping array.